 Talking incessantly with your neighbor during lectures is not acceptable behavior.
-If you do talk repeatedly in class, I will ask you to leave the room.
+If you repeatedly talk in class, I will ask you to leave the room.
 Please do not leave once class begins to get a snack, get a drink, or any other activity.